mindscan-de/FutureSQR/README.md

   * e.g. how to see something from day #1 of development
   * e.g. write some scripts / tools for this mode of development
   * e.g. plan a mocked development back-end (maybe python with fast-api)

+## Principles of Development

+* Useful from Day One
+* My three other principles
+* Two Monoliths and a Mockup
+  * Back-End-Monolith
+  * Back-End-Mockup
+  * Front-End-Monolith